 We are fortunate in having the help of an active and committed P & C Association.
 We would welcome your support in the coming year.
-Meetings are held at the school on the fourth Wednesday of each month at 6:30pm in the Staff Common Room.
+Meetings are held at the school on the fourth Wednesday of each month at 6:30pm in the Top Floor of the Library.